NCEAS/metacatui/docs/install/local.md

-# Installing MetacatUI locally for development with a Metacat repository
+# Installing MetacatUI locally for development with a remote Metacat repository

 ## Step 1.
 Clone MetacatUI